hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 the value of it will be `4 * 5`.
 Note that we explicitly annotate the type here.
 Because Expresso has a strong type inference system, you woudln't usually need to do so.
 But we'll generally do that here in the tutorial for clarity.

+Note that we use `(-` for separating the variable name and the type.
+It represents `∈` in ASCII-compatible characters and means exactly the `∈`.
+In other words, the right hand side includes the left hand side.

 By introducing let bindings, we can keep the results of some operations aside.
 And then we can perform other operations based on those values.
 I would suggest you to prefer let bindings over variable declarations because let bindings tend to make the code clearer and more concise by making the code easier to read and to follow the logic.